JessicaBarclay/CV/README.md

 - Assembling Photographic equipment and lighting for commercial shoots

-- Team work in a busy bustling environment
+- Teamwork in a busy bustling environment

 ## Interests

-**Rock climbing and hiking** *Benefits of growing up so close to the Peak district*
+**Rock climbing and hiking** *Benefits of growing up so close to the Peak District*

 **Building robots using micro-controllers** _Another reason I love coding!_